 I personally think that the beans look more appetizing with the ends trimmed off, but like I said before, it’s a personal preference.

-How to make roasted green beans:
+How to make oven roasted green beans:

 - Wash the beans.
 If desired, trim the ends off the green beans.

 - Line a large baking sheet with aluminum foil and lightly spray with non-stick cooking spray.